IncogOwl/cse15l-lab-reports/lab-report-5-week-10.md

 ![Their result](TheirResults.png)

-I then entered the command ```diff markdown-parse/results.txt week9-markdown-parse/results.txt ``` to find the differences.
+I then went to the home directory and entered the command ```diff markdown-parse/results.txt week9-markdown-parse/results.txt ``` to find the differences.

 I then used the ```awk``` command to look through the lines and identify the tests that caused the differences and to see what were the bugs in each of them.
 Using this, I identified two tests that were causing errors.